cfarkas/SARS-CoV-2-freebayes/README.md

 In order to obtain SARS-CoV-2 variants (viral frequency >= 0.5) users need to provide:

 - Sequence read archive accessions of each datasets (SRR prefix list, in tabular format or txt format).
-As example, see: SRA_Accessions_Aug_03_2020.tabular for curated SARS-CoV-2 accessions from SRA until August 03, 2020, provided in this repository.
+As example, see SRA_Accessions_Aug_03_2020.tabular, for curated SARS-CoV-2 accessions from SRA until August 03, 2020, provided in this repository.
 - SARS-CoV-2 reference in fasta format (covid19-refseq.fasta, provided in this repository)
 - number of threads for calculations